 Take a good look at historical data and consider how often it gets used.
 Analyze it and decide which data you still need.
 Transferring only specific data and files can optimize the process and save a lot of time and energy.

 Prepare your data before importing it.
-Clean and complete data means improved quality - without errors, duplicate records, inconsistency and incorrect formats.
+Clean and complete data means improved quality - without errors, duplicate records, inconsistency, and incorrect formats.
 This process is called data normalization.
-Well-structured data is what will ensure reliable import of information.
+Well-structured data is what will ensure the reliable import of information.

 4. Training & Support Is A Must